buildit/twig-infrastructure/README.md

 application Cfn stacks is automated in the build pipelines.  (_Note:_  one will seldom, if ever, create an application stack by hand.
 However, the capability is there, and might be used to create a load testing environment with selected Docker images deployed.)

+An SNS "build" topic is created, and the build pipeline is configured to publish CodeBuild success/failure messages there.
+An email address can optionally be subscribed to this topic at foundation creation time.

 ## Setup